mkpg/TEAM-6-Dr.N.G.P.-Institute-of-Technology/README.md

 - [ ] Expand to 10+ domain tools
 - [ ] Mobile app for on-the-go learning sessions
 - [ ] Peer collaboration features within domain tools

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue first to discuss any changes.
-PRs should target the `dev` branch.

----